 (forecast avg Pennsylvania electric rates over the next 25 years)

-All electric distribution companies are required by law to offer net metering to their customers.
-That means that if your solar system produces more energy than you use, you will be paid the full retail rate for each excess kilowatt-hour of electricity it produces.
+Pennsylvania law requires all electric distribution companies to offer net metering to their customers.
+If your solar system produces more energy than you use, your utility will pay the full retail rate for all that extra solar energy.

-Since electricity rates are so high in Pennsylvania, net metering can save homeowners a pretty penny.
+Since Pennsylvania's electricity rates are so high, net metering can save homeowners a pretty penny.

-Companies must purchase alternative energy credits (AECs) in order to meet their quota.
+Companies must purchase alternative energy credits (AECs) to meet their quota.
 One credit is equal to 1 megawatt-hour of renewable energy.
-One of the ways Pennsylvania homeowners can make back their money is by generating these AECs and selling them to the utilities.
+As of March 2023, the bid pricing has reached $47 per AEC.
+These prices are subject to change based on the current market.
+Pennsylvania homeowners can make back their money with solar by generating these AECs and selling them to the utilities.

 (After tax credit)